top of page

 ✨ Everand (for endless translated fiction and audiobooks)

-✨ NetGalley (for ARCs lover)
+✨ NetGalley (for ARCs lovers)

-Whether you’re a mood reader, a dedicated series marathoner, or someone who loves jumping between books and audiobooks — there’s an app out there that's your perfect match.
+Whether you’re a mood reader, a dedicated series marathoner, or someone who loves jumping between books and audiobooks, there’s an app out there that’s your perfect match.

 What about you?

-Which eBook apps do you love most?
+Which eBook reader apps do you love the most?

 bottom of page